 Just naming this recipe-Noodle Pudding doesn’t seem right to me.
 In my heart, they will always be Grandma Jeannie’s Noodle Pudding.
-Grandma died when I was six years old and I never saw her make this treat; but Anna Mae, the wonderful woman who worked for my family for 60 years, made them every year for Break Fast.
-She told me they were Grandma’s recipe and I guess, that idea stuck.
-At some point, over 30 years ago, when Break Fast moved to my house, Anna Mae started making the noodle puddings in my kitchen.
+Grandma died when I was six years old and I never saw her make this treat; but Annie Mae, the wonderful woman who worked for my family for 60 years, made Noodle Pudding every year for Break Fast.
+She told me they were Grandma’s recipe and that made them special.
+At some point, over 35 years ago, when Break Fast moved to my house, Annie Mae started making the noodle puddings in my kitchen.
 I used to stand next to her and watch her boil the noodles and mix them up with cottage cheese and sour cream etc.-tasting as she went along.
-Anna Mae liked to bake the puddings in tin foil muffin pans that she bought near her apartment uptown.
-Three years ago, shortly before she died, Anna Mae made her last noodle puddings with me.
-I bought large 12 portion non-stick muffin pans to make life easier for her; but she wasn’t happy using them; and insisted on using up her foil pans first.
+Annie Mae liked to bake the puddings in tin foil muffin pans that she bought near her apartment uptown.
+Several years ago, shortly before she died, Annie Mae made her last noodle puddings with me.
+I bought large 12 portion non-stick muffin pans to make the prep easier for her.
+She wasn’t happy using them; and insisted on using her foil pans first.
 I kept a few leftover puddings in my freezer for the longest time.
 Eating that last one, that had been touched by Annie Mae brought tears to my eyes.

-Last year was the first time, I made the noodle puddings by myself-without Anna Mae by my side.
-You know what-they weren’t very good.
+2015 was the first time I made the noodle puddings by myself-without Annie Mae by my side.
+You know what!
+They weren’t very good.
 I guess I wasn’t ready-or maybe I hadn’t done enough tasting as I went along.
-This year, I made them again.
+The next year, I made them again.
 I remembered Annie Mae added a lot of salt to the water before she put the noodles in.
 I channeled her hand pouring in the salt and it worked.
-They were delicious-just the right balance of cottage cheese and cinnamon.
-The baton has been passed.
-Anna Mae never used a written recipe.
+They were delicious-just the right balance of salt, sugar, cottage cheese and cinnamon.
+The baton had been passed.
+Annie Mae never used a written recipe.
 She cooked from her heart and head.
 I have worked out her recipes so that my children and grandchildren can access their forebears a little bit through food memory.
 In some cases, that is all we have.

 Note: You can definitely make these puddings with butter.
-I find them too rich that way; so I used Earth Balance margarine.
+I find them too rich that way; so I use margarine.

 Prep time: 30 minutes